llmrb/llm/README.md

 ## About

-A lightweight Ruby library for interacting with multiple LLM providers
+llm.rb is a lightweight Ruby library that provides a common interface and set of functionality for multple Large Language Models (LLMs).
+It is designed to be simple, flexible, and easy to use.

 ## Examples